Smirl/highheath/content/_index.md

 ---
-title: High Heath Farm Cattery
+title: Welcome to High Heath Farm Cattery
 linktitle: Home
+gallery:
+  images:
+    - "/uploads/home2.jpg"
+    - "/uploads/img_5117.jpg"
 menu:
   main:
     weight: 1

 ---
-### Welcome to High Heath Farm Cattery

 I hope you will take a few moments to have a look around our website.
 We understand at High Heath that your cat is very much a family member and that it can be stressful for both owner and cat to